kash-dotcom/better_barnsley_bonds/bbbREADME.md

 * Two different monitors were used (1220x570px) and (1137x674px)
 * Google Pixel 7
 * Dev Tools was used frequently during the development of the site

+Two individuals from the target audience were monitored as they used the website, freely exploring it without any guidance.
+They liked the colours and design.

 Code
 W3school an MDN Web Docs